 Designed originally as a veterinary anesthetic, ketamine became an increasingly popular drug to abuse.
 This colorless liquid or white powder has a tranquilizing effect and causes both breathing and heart rate to slow down.
 The change sends users into a “K-hole,” where it becomes difficult to move.
 People use ketamine for a detached, out-of-body experience, and it’s become a common date rape drug for the same reason.

 - Super Acid

 - Special La Coke

 - Honey Oil

-This infamous psychedelic drug known for its 12-hour “trip” full of hallucinations has been popular with teens since the 1960s and the Flower Generation.
+This infamous psychedelic drug has been popular since the 1960s and the Flower Generation.
 It’s typically sold on small squares of paper similar to postage stamps or absorbed into sugar cubes, which are then ingested.
 In its most basic form, LSD is a clear, odorless liquid.
-Last year, nearly 3% of high schoolers took acid, and approximately 5 million Americans aged 12–25 have experimented with LSD in their lifetimes.

-Tripping on acid is an unpredictable, often overwhelming journey.
-Users can lose control, becoming a threat to themselves or others, and have mental and/or emotional breakdowns following the experience.
+Tripping on LSD is an unpredictable, often overwhelming journey.
+Users can lose control, becoming a threat to themselves or others, and have mental or emotional breakdowns following the experience.

 LSD street names include:

 - Lucy in the Sky with Diamonds

 - Yellow Sunshine